hawkinsw/CPPTimes/OOPIntro.md

 This form of a constructor is so common that C++ developers have given it a name: the _copy constructor_.
 In order to qualify as a copy constructor, the parameter to the constructor _must_ be a reference to a(n) (optionally constant) variable of the same class.
 For more details on this restriction, read [C++ Reference](https://en.cppreference.com/w/cpp/language/copy_constructor).

 What's more, the copy constructor gets called in some other situations that are unexpected, but useful.
-For instance, the copy constructor is invoked during the initialization of `wills_birthday`:
+Obviously (as we _just_ saw), the copy constructor is invoked during the initialization of `wills_birthday`:

 ```C++
   Date february_ninth_nineteeneightytwo(2, 9, 1982);
   Date wills_birthday{february_ninth_nineteeneightytwo};
 ```

-It is also invoked if you write the same thing with an `=`:
+However, it is also invoked if you write the same thing with an `=`:

 ```C++
   Date february_ninth_nineteeneightytwo(2, 9, 1982);
   Date wills_birthday = february_ninth_nineteeneightytwo;
 ```

+Wild!